 Medical insurance is required of all international students enrolled at Clarion University.
+All international students are expected to engage in activities that require medical insurance.
 Students who do not show proof of health insurance coverage comparable to the group insurance plan contracted by Clarion University will automatically be enrolled in the university endorsed program, and be responsible for payment.
 Students will not be allowed to complete course registration until all medical insurance requirements are met.
 The current cost of the group insurance plan is approximately $1,000/year, full payment of which is required at the beginning of the academic year.
 Please understand that the medical insurance premium is not included in the statement of account issued by the university for tuition, fees, room and board.
 A separate payment of cash or money order is required.
 Details of payment will be explained at the time of application for insurance.

 If an international student has coverage through his or her sponsor or through another agency in his or her home country which provides adequate coverage during the student's stay in the United States as a student, the international student may request to be exempt from subscribing to the group plan offered through Clarion University.
 Coverage must include:

 *minimum medical expense benefit of $50,000.00

 *minimum repatriation expense benefit of $7,500.00

 *minimum medical evacuation benefit of $10,000.00